kernsary/islandhopper/README.md

 When you are finished with the app, go to the terminal and use Ctrl C in each of the three 'running' tabs to shut down the running processes.

-The app meets the requirements of the brief below.
+The app meets the requirements of the brief below, and was created as a group project with three other CodeClan students.

 Project brief: